michelgrootjans/videostore/README.md

 - The customer's name
 - Each movie he rents, with its price
 - The total amount owed
-- The frequent renters point he's earned
+- The frequent renter points he's earned

 For each movie category, some rules apply:
 Regular movies: